 Morning – Start the day with a hearty breakfast

 Head south out of Pincher Creek on AB-6 towards Waterton; the road rolls with the foothills, offering views to the west of mountains named after the pioneers and politicians of the days when the national park was promised to Canada.
 If you’d like to head into Waterton Lakes National Park, we have a great winter story here to help you plan a few hours.
-If you are continuing to Cardston, as the highway bends to the north and east again, it is renamed AB-5.
-Follow it into Cardston.

 Get your map here